backstage/backstage/docs/integrations/datadog-rum/installation.md

 Please note that the env value MUST be specified at build time

 :::note
-In case after a proper configuration, the events still arent being capture copy and paste this section in to your `packages/app/public/index.html` under the `<head>` tag.
+In case after a proper configuration, the events still are not being captured: Copy and paste this section in to your `packages/app/public/index.html` under the `<head>` tag.

 ```html
 <% if (config.has('app.datadogRum')) { %>